OutSystems/docs-product/src/setup-maintain/setup/possible-setups/infra-architecture/infra-architecture.md

 * A single queue serves all requests.

-* The database installation can reside on the same physical server or it’s own server.
+* The database installation can reside on the same physical server or a dedicated server.

 #### Server farm

-The server farm uses automated resource optimization and management to ensure an application consumes few resources, while freeing unused resources.
+The server farm uses automated resource optimization and management to ensure an application consumes few resources while freeing unused resources.
 This is the typical configuration for production environments and possibly large non-production environments.
 In a server farm:

-* Provisioning of multiple front ends deals with increased load and high availability requirements.
+* Provisioning of multiple front-ends deals with increased load and high availability requirements.

-* The OutSystems Deployment Controller service automatically ensures that applications are consistently installed across all front end servers.
+* The OutSystems Deployment Controller service automatically ensures that applications are consistently installed across all front-end servers.

 * Multiple queues handle service requests.